 No penalties apply for deferring your rates.
-However, all other charges including the Rubbish Service Charge and any applicable Security Service Charge and Pool Inspection Fee are required to be paid in full by the due date shown on your Annual Rate Notice.
+However, all other charges including the Rubbish Service Charge and any applicable Security Service Charge and Pool Inspection Fee are required to be paid in full by June 30 of the current financial year.

 Please contact Centrelink, Department of Human Services and Department for Communities for more information about these concession cards.

 How to Apply for Pensioner or Senior Rebate

 You can use either of these options to apply: